- Welcome

 Dive Rescue/Recovery

-The dive team is the most active part of ERT.
-Not only responsible for the waters of Montgomery County, our divers have provided mutual aide to Cheatham County, Dickson County, Stewart County, Houston County, Henry County, the TBI, the ATF, and the Kentucky State Police.
+The dive team is the most active part of SORT.
+Not only responsible for the waters of Montgomery County, but our divers have also provided mutual aid to Cheatham County, Dickson County, Stewart County, Houston County, Henry County, the TBI, the ATF, and the Kentucky State Police.
 Missions include body recoveries, missing person searches, evidence searches and recoveries, and vehicle recoveries.
 Team members begin as line tenders and then progress as divers with specialty training including Dive Rescue I and II and Emergency Response Diving.

 High Angle Rescue